Coronavirus digest: India bans export of remdesivir COVID-19 treatment drug | DW | 11.04.2021

 According to data from 70 hospitals around the country, increasing numbers of young people are being hospitalized with respiratory infections and intensive care units (ICUs) are rapidly filling up.

-Germany's Chancellor Angela Merkel has said that she is in favor of a short, nationwide "bridge lockdown" until more people have been vaccinated.
+Germany's Chancellor Angela Merkel has once again said that she is in favor of a short, nationwide "bridge lockdown" until more people have been vaccinated.

 Meanwhile, the German travel sector has reported a 76% drop in bookings for this summer in comparison with the same period last year, and the industry has blamed lawmakers for talking down the prospects of foreign holidays.